Glittering night view from Victoria Peak in Hong Kong, China

 Xianggong Hill viewpoint panorama of beautiful green, lush and dense karst mountain landscape in Yangshuo, Guangxi Province, China, drone shot

-✨ Final Travel Cost Tips for China
+✨ Final Tips for Managing Your China Travel Expenses

 • Budget travelers: $40–60 per day